mdn/content/files/en-us/glossary/interpolation/index.md

 {{GlossarySidebar}}

-Interpolation is a process for estimating unknown values in a range, based on the values of known end points.
+Interpolation is a method for estimating new data points based on a set of known data points.

-Interpolation is used, for example, to calculate intermediate values of HTML element properties when they are animated, such as height, width, and so on.
+Interpolation calculates intermediate values in animations that change HTML properties such as height, width, etc.
-Color interpolation is used to define intermediate values of colors with gradients, compositing, filters, transitions, animations, and color mixing and color modification functions.
+Color interpolation defines intermediate values of colors in color mixing, gradients, compositing, filters, transitions, animations, and color functions.

 Interpolations aren't necessarily linear.
-When there is no mid-point between two values, such as values that accept only integers, the interpolation is discrete, with the value jumping from one value to the next without any interpolation between the discrete values.
-Most numeric values are interpolated as real, floating-point numbers.
-The progression of an interpolation depends on other properties, such [easing functions](/en-US/docs/Web/CSS/easing-function) with animations and color stops and {{CSSXref("color-interpolation-method", "color")}} and {{CSSXref("hue-interpolation-method", "hue")}} interpolation methods with gradients.
+Most interpolated values are real, floating-point numbers; however, when there is no mid-point between two values, such as values that accept only integers, the [interpolation is discrete](/en-US/docs/Web/CSS/integer#interpolation).
+The progression of interpolation also depends on [easing functions](/en-US/docs/Web/CSS/easing-function) in animations and color stops, and {{CSSXref("color-interpolation-method", "color")}} and {{CSSXref("hue-interpolation-method", "hue")}} interpolation methods in gradients.

 In JavaScript, the term "[interpolation](/en-US/docs/Web/JavaScript/Reference/Template_literals#string_interpolation)" is used as a description of the substitution of strings in the template literals.